What Happens When A House Is Condemned? A Guide To Condemned Houses

 Make Major Repairs

-Once you’ve addressed all the code violations, you’ll still need to access the home for other major repairs.
+Once you’ve addressed all the code violations, you’ll still need to assess the home for other major repairs common in condemned homes.
 Even though you may have fixed a drainage problem, mold, or electrical issue, you may still have other major repairs that need to be made around the house.
 You’ll also want to uncover the improvements to do to boost home value.
 This could include taking care of any water damage, repairing or replacing the roof, taking care of the plumbing, replacing flooring, and more.
 Hopefully, the house hasn’t been sitting abandoned too long because you may discover the home needs several major repairs.

 Here is an example of some of the most common major repairs and how much they cost: